Memorable | One of the Best

-The specialty of the house is a Low Country boil, the base elements being sweet corn, potatoes, and kielbasa, to which customers add their choice of shrimp, crab legs, mussels, sea scallops, lobster tails, or clams.
-The whole affair is boiled with seasoning that is mild, spicy-Cajun or hot, to taste.
-The result: a glistening mountain of magnificent eating!
-The seafood, trucked in by the owners directly from the coast, is impeccably fresh (the XL shrimp are regal); the sausage is firm and fatty and vigorously spiced; the corn is local and all the sweeter for its contrasting veil of spice.
+JC’s specialty is the unofficial state dish of South Carolina, a Low Country boil.
+Its fundamental elements are sweet corn, potatoes, sausage, and shrimp (although crab legs, mussels, sea scallops, lobster tails, or clams can be substituted for shrimp).
+The whole affair is boiled and seasoned mild, spicy-Cajun, or hot.
+The result: a glistening mountain of magnificent eating.
+The seafood, trucked in by the owners directly from the coast, is impeccably fresh (the XL shrimp are regal); the sausage is firm and fatty and vigorously spiced kielbasa; the corn is all the sweeter for its contrasting veil of spice.

 I love eating in the Bait Shack.
 It has a genuine folksy feel and all the ingenuous appeal of a coastal eatery that does only a few things, but does them just right.
-A scattering of nautical nick-knacks grace the walls; overhead lamps are made from bushel baskets; tables are outfitted with rolls of paper towels for devil-may-care, sleeves-up eating.
+Nautical nick-knacks grace the walls; overhead lamps are made from bushel baskets; tables are outfitted with rolls of paper towels for devil-may-care, sleeves-up eating.
 The house motto?
 “Nothing Fancy … Just GOOD Food.”
 To that, I say Amen!

 |Meals Served||Lunch, Dinner|

 |Credit Cards Accepted||Yes|